Alex Aronson (author): Israel

-Aronson worked in the University of Dhaka for two years before immigrating to Palestine.
-He took up different teaching assignments.
-After establishment of Israel he joined the English department at Tel Aviv University and finally settled in Haifa.
+After immigrating to British-mandate Palestine, Aronson took up different teaching assignments, most importantly at the Aleph Municipal High School in Tel Aviv, where he taught for many years, having a lasting influence on students such as Dan Miron.
+After the establishment of Israel and the founding of Tel Aviv University, he joined the English department at this university.
+In his old age he settled in Haifa.
 He continued writing – Music and the Novel, two books on Shakespeare, one on twentieth century diaries and three volumes of his autobiography.

 Awards

 Visva Bharati University conferred on him its highest award, Desikottama (D Litt), in 1993.
 At the request of the vice-chancellor, Martin Kämpchen went and delivered the Insignia of Desikottama at his home on the slopes of Mountain Carmel, overlooking Haifa.